scratchspec/scratchspec.github.io/README.md

 These events blocks are officially supported in Scratch 3.0:

+TODO

 #### Hidden events blocks

-These events blocks exist in Scratch 3.0 but are not actively supported, either being kept for compatibility with projects created in older versions of Scratch or being used internally:
+These events blocks exist in Scratch 3.0 but are not actively supported or used on their own, either being kept for compatibility with projects created in older versions of Scratch or being used internally:

+TODO

 ### Control blocks